ashayaan/thesis_writing/README.md

 # thesis_writing
-Contains the Tex file for my thesisi
+Contains the Tex file for my thesis